JonasCz/KodiTralierDownloader/README.md

-## Trailer download tool for Kodi media collections
+## Trailer download tool for Kodi media collections created by MediaElch

 Downloads trailers for movies, either from a URL defined in the .nfo file, or by searching Youtube and taking the first result.